 For a lesson in poor developer relations, take the cases when social media APIs ran into issues quickly deprecating high-use API endpoints.
-Negative publicity like this can severely impact a developer community, and can be avoided by instead using more transparent communication from the start.
+Negative publicity like this can severely impact a developer community and can be avoided by instead using more transparent communication from the start.

 3. High Visibility

 We’ve previously outlined the importance of API discoverability, and methods of increasing the visibility of your service.
-This includes profiling in API directories, improving SEO for developer home pages, and considering API definitions and discovery formats to aid user acquisition.
+This includes profiling in API directories, improving SEO for developer homepages, and considering API definitions and discovery formats to aid user acquisition.

 But the most important concern in creating a developer community should be to go where the developers are, both online and if possible in-person.
-Figurehead developer advocates often use internal forums, Slack channels, Linkedin groups, or Twitter to participate in discussion and help support the developer community at large.
+Figurehead developer advocates often use internal forums, Slack channels, Linkedin groups, or Twitter to participate in the discussion and help support the developer community at large.